A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Evaluation of General Defenses

 We report the detailed results of (PGD-based) adaptive point perturbation attack on the KITTI dataset in Table~\ref{table:adaptive_perturbation_defense}.
-We can observe none of the various transformations could provide substantial robustness on the adversarial examples generated by adaptive attack, as the mAP ratio of detectors with defense is similar to value under setting without defense.
-For example, the rotation transformation could increase the mAP ratio of PointPillar from 7.28\% to 59.52\% under normal attack (see Table~\ref{table:perturbation_defense}), but marginally increase mAP ratio to 7.66\% as shown in Table~\ref{table:adaptive_perturbation_defense}.
-The experimental results suggest that adversarial attacks are not affected by input transformation defense if the adopted transformation is known to the attacker.
-Meanwhile, the defense of adversarial training is still effective since it works by obtaining more robust models instead of performing transformations on input point cloud.
-Therefore, adversarial training is the promising way to improve robustness of detectors against adversarial attacks and deserves further study.
+We can observe none of the various transformations could provide a substantial robustness boost against adaptive attacks, as the mAP ratio of detectors with defense is similar to the value under setting without defense.
+For instance, the rotation transformation could elevate the mAP ratio of PointPillar from 7.28\% to 59.52\% under a standard attack (as shown in Table~\ref{table:perturbation_defense}), but it only marginally increases the mAP ratio to 7.66\%, as seen in Table~\ref{table:adaptive_perturbation_defense}. \textit{The experimental results suggest that adversarial attacks are not affected by input transformation defense if the adopted transformation is known to the attacker.}

 \textbf{Discussion.} The inconsistent performance of various defense strategies, coupled with their lackluster response to adaptive attacks, underscores the pressing need for a universally effective defense mechanism.
 Adversarial training offers a promising avenue in this context, which aims to cultivate models that are intrinsically robust rather than modifying the input point cloud.
 In the next section, we validate the effectiveness of our proposed balanced adversarial focal training.